 RULES AND TIPS FOR A GREAT WINEFEST EXPERIENCE

-The 17th year of WineFest will be held on September 15 & 16, 2018.
+The 19th year of WineFest will be held on September 19 & 20, 2020.
 Our goal is always to make this event more fun, more entertaining and more comfortable for our family and guests.
-If you are new to WineFest below is a list of policies that have been put in place to ensure the most amount of visitors have the best possible experience.
-Following this advice will ensure that you have the best possible experience at WineFestNJ 2018.
+If you are new to WineFest below is a list of policies that have been put in place to ensure the greatest number of visitors have the best possible experience.
+Following this advice will ensure that you have the best possible experience at WineFestNJ 2020.
 We look forward to your visit!

-NEW THIS YEAR: Tickets must be purchased in advance.
-In order to control the crowds and for guest comfort – there will be no sales at the gate the day of the event.
+Tickets must be purchased in advance.
+In order to control the crowds and for guest comfort – there will be no sales at the gate on the day of the event.
 A limited number of tickets will be sold for Saturday and for Sunday.
 Tickets are day specific.
 Once they are sold out – no more tickets will be issued.

-- We have a lot of parking but it is limited.
+- We have parking but it is limited.
 We do not charge for parking at our property.
 If our lot fills up – and it might- you may park at neighboring fields.
 These fields are not owned by us and will charge a small fee for parking.

 - Getting to our festival site from the south end of Old Indian Mills Rd. is always the quicker route.
 Tuckerton road is the route most traveled.